robinhood/faust/docs/developerguide/overview.rst

 Agents are also services, and any async function decorated using ``@app.agent`` will start with the app.

-``TopicConductor``
+``Conductor``
 ------------------

-The topic conductor manages topic subscriptions and the streams messages in a topic is forwarded to.
+The topic conductor manages topic subscriptions, and forward messages from the Kafka consumer to the streams.

 ``app.stream(topic)`` will iterate over the topic: ``aiter(topic)``.
 The conductor feeds messages into that iteration, so the stream